 About Joanna Webber

-Previous to practicing Ayurveda and Yoga, Joanna completed a Masters in Human Sciences at Oxford University and worked in corporate social responsibility and ethical investment.
-She has teaching experience with a Post graduate Certificate in Education, and feels strongly about making diet, lifestyle and herbal advice more readily available, so people of all ages can make informed and empowered choices for themselves.
-She lives in Somerset with her family and spends all her spare time making, foraging and growing food and herbs.
+Previous to practicing Ayurveda and Yoga, I completed a Masters in Human Sciences at Oxford University and worked in corporate social responsibility and ethical investment.
+I have a Post graduate Certificate in Education, and feels strongly about making diet, lifestyle and herbal advice more readily available, so people of all ages can make informed and empowered choices for themselves.
+I live in Somerset with my family, lots of animals and spend all my spare time foraging and growing food and herbs.

 My journey to becoming an Ayurvedic practitioner